 It is also integrated in the Rede Natura 2000 as a special protection area, established by the Directive BIRDS (who classified Ria as a wetland with Community importance as an habitat for birds), and as a special area of conservation, by the Habitats Directive (which recognized Ria as a natural habitat for wild flora and fauna with community importance).

 It has about 18,400 hectares, and 60km of extension between Ancão area and Manta Rota area.
-It partially covers the municipalities of Loulé, Faro, Olhão, Tavira and Vila Real de St. António.
+It partially covers the municipalities of Loulé, Faro, Olhão, Tavira and Vila Real de Santo António.
 Contains beaches, five barrier islands (Deserta or Barreta, Culatra, Armona, Tavira and Cabanas) and two peninsulas (Ancão and Cacela), islets, and largely marshland areas and lagoon areas, covered by a dense network of water channels with an average depth of 2m.

 Ria Formosa landscape